dragomang87/byte-alphabet/README.md

 ## The compose sequences of the diacritics

 The following are my working compose sequences for the diacritics.
-The way the behave is outline in the section above explaining [the hex values](#the-hex-values-of-the-diacritics))
+The way they behave is outlined in the section above explaining [the hex values](#the-hex-values-of-the-diacritics))
 ```
 <Multi_key> <c> <m> <asciicircum> <asciicircum>:"\xCC\x82" UCC82  # "\"\\u0302\"" U0302  # "\u0302" U0302
 <Multi_key> <c> <m> <asciitilde>:               "\xCC\x83" UCC83  # "\"\\u0303\"" U0303  # "\u0303" U0303